StackStorm/st2docs/docs/source/datastore.rst

     [keyvalue]
     encryption_key_path = /etc/st2/keys/datastore_key.json

-Once the config file changes are made, restart |st2| by running
+Once the config file changes are made, restart |st2|:

 ::

   sudo st2ctl restart

-Validate you are able to set an encrypted key value in datastore by running
+Validate you are able to set an encrypted key value in datastore:

 ::